Towards an inclusive labour market

 “Players are presented with bite-sized scenarios and can then focus on the topics they know too little about.”

-As an employer or manager, how can you contribute to better inclusion of people with autism in the labor market?
-The European project Autism: Spectrum of Employment Skills revolves around this question.
+As an employer or manager, how can you contribute to better integration of people with autism in the labour market?
+The European project Autism: Spectrum of Employment Skills, ASES, revolves around that question.
 Within the consortium, we are developing a game that teaches managers how to make their job application process more accessible to candidates with ASD.
-Players also learn how to organize work and teams in such a way that people with autism can also flourish within the organization.
+Players also learn how to organise work and teams in such a way that people with autism can also flourish within the organisation.
 The serious game is specifically designed for European SMEs.

 People with autism can be invaluable in the workplace.
 Unfortunately, precisely among this target group there is a considerable distance to the labor market.
 For example, the European Economic and Social Committee (EES) concluded that less than 10% of this target group is currently gainfully employed.
 One of the reasons is that standard application procedures do not sufficiently take into account the challenges experienced by people with autism.
 Thus, as a society, you exclude many people who would be very suitable for all kinds of jobs, but simply have more difficulty highlighting their skills in a classic job interview.